Nail-biting is a nerve impulse or a form of obsessive-compulsive disorder. With it, self-injury is possible.

 • Session length: 2 or 3 hour

-- Biodynamic – hypnotic intensive sessions for social phobia.
+- Biodynamic – hypnotic intensive sessions.
 Those include:

 o Free telephone support